stevelikesmusic/treehouse-qa-app/README.md

 3. ```npm start``` defaults to the dev server on port 8080 and uses cors headers since the server is on port 3000
 4. ```npm start:prod``` serves everything from port 3000

-Tests, authentication, and authorization are the next pieces to follow.
+Tests, authentication, and authorization (possibly Redux) are the next pieces to follow.